cloudevents/spec/discovery/spec.md

 - `200 OK` indicates that the original request was successfully processed.
-  - Unless otherwise noted for a specific operation, the response MUST also include the HTTP Headers and HTTP Response Body that is defined for the original operation as if the response were sent synchronously.
+  - Unless otherwise noted for a specific operation, the response MUST also include the HTTP Headers and HTTP response body that is defined for the original operation as if the response were sent synchronously.
 - `202 Accepted` indicates that the original request is still being processed.
   The response body MAY be empty.